surlab/spectral-unmixing/README.md

 ## Installation instructions

 1. A recent Python distribution is required.
 Installing anaconda and checking the box to add it to your path during the installation is one of the easiest ways to satisfy this requirement.
+1. you will also need to install git

-2. Open a terminal (or anaconda prompt if anaconda was not added to the path) and type:
+1. Open a terminal (or anaconda prompt if anaconda was not added to the path) and type:
 ```bash
 cd ..\documents\code #or similar as relevant for your machine
 git clone git@github.com:GreggHeller1/spectral-unmixing.git